sap-tutorials/Tutorials/tutorials/private-link-service-onboarding-aws/private-link-service-onboarding-aws.md

     !![Access Account Explorer](private-endpoint_Account-Explorer.png)

 2. From the list, choose the respective **subaccount** for which you would like to enable SAP Private Link service or create a new subaccount.
-Beta Features need to be enabled.
 3. Navigate to **Entitlements** in the left hand navigator bar.
 You can now see all the existing service assignments for this respective subaccount.